 Burkina Faso (1984–present)

 In 1984, Thomas Sankara changed Upper Volta to Burkina Faso.
-But his rule was brief when he was killed in yet another military revolution in 1987.
-Burkina Faso has then had continuous political and socioeconomic difficulties, including ethnic conflicts, poverty, and terrorism.
+But his influence was fleeting since he was killed in still another military uprising in 1987.
+Political and social issues, including terrorism, poverty, and ethnic unrest, have dogged Burkina Faso constantly.
 Still, the nation keeps moving forward toward development and bettering its citizens' quality of living.

 1983 coup d'état